Eseroghene/E-COMMERCE-DATA-ANALYSIS/README.md

 - The dataset was initially view in Excel

 **2. Data Loading and Transformation**
-- The dataset was loaded in Power Bi and cleaned and transformed using power Query to address missing values,duplicates,Replaced values and inconsistent Date format
+- The dataset was loaded in Power Bi and cleaned and transformed using power Query to address missing values,duplicates,Replaced values,Removes excess spaces and inconsistent Date format

 **3. Analysis and Visualization**
 - Measures were created and Calculated Date Columns to support Analysis.